AlphaGenes/AlphaMate/doc/AlphaMate.rst

 **AllowSelfing** specifies whether to allow selfing (the first keyword must be ``Yes``) or not (the first keyword must be ``No``).
 Selfing is only possible when gender need not be considered.
 When selfing is not allowed, the second keyword must also be given to specify a penalty - AlphaMate tries to avoid selfing, but sometimes this is not possible for every explored solution during the optimisation and in such a case a penalty is added to the optimised objective for each selfed mating.
 See the section TODO to understand what level of values for penalty should you use.

 **OldCoancestry** specifies average coancestry among the parents of individuals provided to AlphaMate.
 This can be either a number, say 0.125, or a keyword ``Unknown``.
 When keyword ``Unknown`` is specified, AlphaMate attempts to estimate the coancestry from average inbreeding coefficients of individuals provided to AlphaMate.
-This information is required to defined the level of inbreeding coefficient AlphaMate tries to optimise under.
+This information is required to compute the rate of inbreeding (the population inbreeding part of objective in AlphaMate).
+When information about the **OldCoancestry** is not available or imorecise, we propose to use keyword ``Unknown`` and set the **Mode** to ``Min`` or ``MinThenOpt``.

 **TargetedRateOfPopulationInbreeding** specifies the rate of inbreeding that AlphaMate should achieve when optimising genetic contributions of selected individuals.
 The second value specifies the penalty when the rate of inbreeding is either too low or too high.
 See the section TODO to understand what level of values for penalty should you use. this penalty is very important and values around 1.0 guide optimisation to the desired rate of inbreeding (lower values allow for more exlporation, but also less weight on inbreeding versus genetic gain).